Sacre Cour de Paris

 What to do in Paris

-The food in Paris is AMAZING but you knew that already right (you watched Ratatouille).
-We found a really lovely little place in Les Halles called Le Bon Pecheur that I would totally recommend.
-Their salted caramel tiramisu did magical things to me.
-I’m tempted to fly there now to get some.
 We found lots of nice restaurants and most were reasonably priced.
 Stray a little bit from the tourist spots though.
-I’m sure the waiter in a place we went to beside Notre Dame was wearing a mask, because it was daylight robbery.
-I’m a big fan of the crepes they sell from the stalls around the city.
+We’re sure the waiter in a place we went to beside Notre Dame was wearing a mask, because it was daylight robbery.
+We’re big fans of the crêpes they sell from the stalls around the city.
 They’re perfect to eat as you stroll around, taking it all in, especially in the evening.

 The Eiffel Tower

-The Eiffel Tower at night
+Sparkling light show on the Eiffel Tower at night

 The Eiffel Tower glimmers for five minutes on the hour, every hour.
 MAGIC!

 Another must-see is Notre Dame Cathedral.
-It’s located on Île de la Cité which is the island on which Paris began.
-It gained worldwide notoriety because of the infamous Victor Hugo book and it’s easy to see how it made such an amazing setting for one of the biggest selling novels of all time.
-It’s beyond amazing.
-From the gargoyles and statues that adorn the building outside to the intricate stained glass inside, Notre Dame is a work of art that was started in 1163!
-We visited just a few weeks before it was damaged in the fire.
+It’s located on ÃŽle de la Cité, the island where Paris began.
+It gained worldwide notoriety because of the infamous Victor Hugo book (we actually named our dog Hugo after him!) and it’s easy to see how it made such an amazing setting.

-Notre Dame de Paris
+Facade of Notre Dame Cathedral in Paris

-Notre Dame before the fire
+Interior view of Notre Dame Cathedral before the 2019 fire

 The Louvre